The Hellenists’ Protest

 In the early church, the Palestinian Jews were in the majority.
 And the needy among the Hellenists were overlooked probably because of differences in language and customs.
-So, the Hellenists protested for their lack of support as the sudden growth in membership depleted the church’s resources.
+So, the Hellenists protested for their lack of support as the sudden growth in membership depleted the church’s resources (Acts 6:1).

 The job of distribution occupied the apostles’ time and it was not “proper” that they should spend so much of their time dealing with material and business matters.
 The twelve apostles recognized their main responsibility was to minister the word of God through preaching and teaching.

 The apostles instructed that these chosen men should be filled with the Holy Spirit.
-They should be men of honesty, efficiency, and acceptable to their fellows (1 Tim.
-3:1–14; Titus 1:5–11).
-They must be able to look after the spiritual wants of the poor; they are to show prudence, discretion, economy, and wisdom in their work (1 Cor.
-12:8).
+They should be men of honesty, efficiency, and acceptable to their fellows (1 Timothy 3:1–14; Titus 1:5–11).
+They must be able to look after the spiritual wants of the poor; they are to show prudence, discretion, economy, and wisdom in their work (1 Corinthians 12:8).

 Jewish literature confirms that the apostle called seven individuals to manage public business in Jewish towns (Talmud Megillah 26a, Soncino ed., p.
 157).
 In some churches, as at Rome, the number of deacons was later fixed at seven (Eusebius Ecclesiastical History vi.
 43. 11).
 We also read that the council of Neo-Caesarea (A.D.
 314; Canon 14) called for seven deacons in a locality.
 And many Bible commentators think that the seven men chosen in acts 6 parallel the “elders” mentioned in Acts 11:30; 14:23 and forward.